-When you open a connector configuration file, Connector Configurator Express uses the logging and tracing values of that file as default values.
+When you open a connector configuration file or a connector definition file, Connector Configurator Express uses the logging and tracing values of that file as default values.
 You can change those values in Connector Configurator Express.

 To change the logging and tracing values: